akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/websocket-directives/extractUpgradeToWebSocket.md

 ## Description

-Extract the @scaladoc:[UpgradeToWebSocket](akka.http.scaladsl.model.ws.UpgradeToWebSocket) header if existent.
+Extracts the @scaladoc:[UpgradeToWebSocket](akka.http.scaladsl.model.ws.UpgradeToWebSocket) header if existent.
 Rejects with an @scaladoc:[ExpectedWebSocketRequestRejection](akka.http.scaladsl.server.ExpectedWebSocketRequestRejection), otherwise.

 The `extractUpgradeToWebSocket` directive is used as a building block for @ref[Custom Directives](../custom-directives.md#custom-directives) to provide the extracted header to the inner route.